 U.S. citizens, resident aliens, and nonresident aliens who paid foreign income tax and are subject to U.S. tax on foreign source income may be able to take a foreign tax credit.

 If you are a U.S. citizen, you are taxed by the United States on your worldwide income wherever you live.
-You are normally entitled to take a credit for foreign taxes you pay or accrue.
+You normally are entitled to take a credit for foreign taxes you pay or accrue.

 If you are a resident alien of the United States, you can take a credit for foreign taxes subject to the same general rules as U.S. citizens.
 If you are a bona fide resident of Puerto Rico for the entire tax year, you also come under the same rules.

 Usually, you can take a credit only for those foreign taxes imposed on income you actually or constructively received while you had resident alien status.

 For information on alien status, see Pub.
 519.

 If you are a nonresident alien, you cannot take the credit in most cases.
 However, you may be able to take the credit if you meet either of the following conditions.

 You were a bona fide resident of Puerto Rico during your entire tax year.